HuwCampbell/HuwCampbell.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 The constraints for this optimization are:

-- It should remove copies if the original array will not be accessed again.
+- It should remove copies if the original array will not be accessed again;
-- It must not alter the results of a query.
+- It must not alter the results of a query; and
 - It must not unduly slow down compilation.

 To eliminate a copy operation, we need to identify two key factors:

-- All references that _might_ point to the array at the time of copying.
+- All references that _might_ point to the array at the time of copying; and
 - All references that are _used_ after the copy is made.

 If there are no subsequent usages of any reference that might point to the array about